How does Chapter 13 bankruptcy work?

 Regular income is necessary because individuals in Chapter 13 are required to file a plan of reorganization to repay some or all of their debt and they must prove that they can afford to fund their plan.

-Individuals whose total secured debt exceeds $1,184,200.00 or whose total unsecured debt is more than $394,725.00, are not eligible to reorganize under Chapter 13 and may wish to consider filing a Chapter 11 bankruptcy case.
+Individuals whose total secured debt exceeds $1,257,850.00 or whose total unsecured debt is more than $419,275.00, are not eligible to reorganize under Chapter 13 and may wish to consider filing a Chapter 11 bankruptcy case.
+On June 21, 2022, Congress enacted the Bankruptcy Threshold Adjustment and Technical Corrections Act (the “Act”) which increased the aggregate debt limit for noncontingent, liquidated debt (both secured and unsecured) to $2,750,00.00.
+However, this increased debt limit sunsets on June 21, 2024, at which time the original debt limits are set to be reimposed unless the “Act” is extended by Congress.

 Corporations are not eligible for Chapter 13 and must consider either a liquidation under Chapter 7 or a reorganization under Chapter 11 if considering bankruptcy as an option for their financial problems.